-- 1. At least three semester credits of coursework in Intensive Writing and Critical Inquiry Historical Awareness - 2.
+- At least three semester credits of coursework in Intensive Writing and Critical Inquiry Historical Awareness - 2.
 At least three semester credits of coursework in Cultural Awareness (Ethnic/Race/Gender) - 3.
 At least three semester credits of coursework in Global/International Awareness or Historical Awareness

-Note: Courses used in other areas, such as Oral Communications, Arts and Humanities, Social and Behavioral Sciences, or Transfer Electives may also be used to satisfy requirements in the three Special Awareness Requirements categories.
+Note: Courses used in other areas, such as Oral Communications, Art and Humanities, Social and Behavioral Sciences, or Transfer Electives may also be used to satisfy requirements in the three Special Awareness Requirements categories.
 A course may not be used to satisfy more than one Special Awareness Requirements category.

-AGB124 Microcomputers in Agriculture (3) AGS240 Plant Biology (4) (Fulfills one AGEC Physical and Biological Science requirement) ANS101 Animal Industry (3)
+AGS240 Plant Biology (4)

+Fulfills one AGEC Physical and Biological Science requirement